 Please click on the following project titles to view more information:

 Finland is the lead country for the SDWG’s Arctic EIA project (2017-2019) and the Kingdom of Denmark and Canada are co-leads.
-Environmental Impact Assessment (EIA) is a procedure for assessing beforehand the impacts of large-scale economic projects on the environment and the people potentially affected by the projects.
+Environmental Impact Assessment (EIA) is a procedure for assessing beforehand the impacts of large-scale projects on the environment and the people potentially affected by the projects.
 It is aimed at preventing and mitigating adverse impacts by identifying impacts in the early stages of planning and decision-making.
 EIA is in use in all of the Arctic countries.
 The Arctic EIA project intends to provide an Arctic-specific EIA tool that can be applied in the vulnerable and changing Arctic environment, taking into account the indigenous peoples and other inhabitants living there.
 It aims to make the Arctic matter in project planning.
 Mapping good practices, sharing experiences, learning from each other and creating solutions together form the core of the project.
-For more information, please visit our Arctic EIA webpage, or CLICK HERE to view and download a one-page information note on the Arctic EIA project.
+For more information, please visit our Arctic EIA webpage, or CLICK HERE to download the September 2017 Newsletter on the Arctic EIA project.

 The Arctic Energy Summit 2015 facilitated an exchange of knowledge designed to improve relationships between the many stakeholders who live and work in the Arctic, and to lead to wise and sustainable development of Arctic energy resources in order to strengthen the environmental, economic and social conditions of Arctic communities.
 The Arctic Energy Summit 2015 was a natural expansion of the Arctic Council’s initial Arctic Energy Summit held in Anchorage, Alaska in October 2007.
 The 2015 Arctic Energy Summit is directly related to identified thematic areas of interest for both the U.S. Chairmanship and the SDWG Work Plan.
 Two of six SDWG priority thematic areas are engaged, namely Energy and Arctic Communities and Management of Natural Resources.
 The Arctic Energy Summit 2015 was held in Fairbanks on 28-30 September 2015.
 An executive summary and final report of the will be posted on this website once available.